Lihi

 In Philippine folk culture, lihí is a condition of pregnancy food craving.
 A notable characteristic is that pregnant women usually desire food such as sour, unripe mango with bagoong.
 While it is a cultural concept restricted among Filipinos, analogous cultural phenomena of pregnancy food cravings have been observed in various cultures.
-It is still debatable whether lihí can be classified and established as either a biological or psychological condition or a purely social and cultural one.
+It is still debatable whether lihí can be classified and established as both a biological or psychological condition or a purely social and cultural one.

 Superstitions

 Lihí also broadly encompasses a folk belief that whatever a woman craves during pregnancy will imprint characteristics on the child.
 The period of the lihi is usually the first trimester of the pregnancy.
-When a child resembles a manatee, for example, it is said that the mother enjoyed looking at that particular animal during the gestational period.
-The lihi period is also the time when the expectant mother is allegedly susceptible to supernatural creatures which might play pranks on her.
+When a child resembles a manatee, for example, it is said that the mother liked looking at that particular animal during the gestational period.
+The lihi period is also believed to be a time when expectant mothers may be vulnerable to supernatural creatures that could play tricks on them.
 She might also develop a strong dislike for her husband.

 In other regions, lihí refers to the belief that any sensory stimuli imbibed by a pregnant woman influences her child development.
 Among some ethnic groups in the northern Philippines, it is taboo to mention anything about animals such as rats or pigs near a pregnant woman for fear that her child may acquire the features of the mentioned animals.